josiahwsmith10/THz-and-Sub-THz-Imaging-Toolbox/README.md

 - Call "THzImagingToolbox" or "THzImagingGUI" in MATLAB

 ## Usage
+- See docs/THz_Toolbox_Instructions.pdf for more details
-See the documentation in MATLAB's documentation explorer
+- See the documentation in MATLAB's documentation explorer

 ## License
 [GPL 3.0](https://choosealicense.com/licenses/gpl-3.0/)